So two stories came up on my FB feed today, and together, they made me see red. They are unrelated stories, and I will link to them both:

 The first is about a heroic teen who saved a friend from a drunk driver: ”Teen saves friend from suspected drunken driver, gets hit instead”

 In the first story (which was also carried on other news outlets), the main takeaway seems not to be that a teen boy risked his life by pulling a friend out of the way of a drunk driver, saving her life at the cost of some serious injury to himself.
-No, the takeaway is that that poor kid saved the bitch’s life, and STILL ends up in the ‘friend zone.’
+No, the takeaway is that that poor kid saved the girl’s life, and STILL ends up in the ‘friend zone.’

 If you don’t have the stomach for watching the TED talk, I can summarize: wives, stop mistreating your husbands, if he wants sex and you don’t, just live by the Nike motto, and ‘just do it.’
 Yes, she actually said that.
 Just do it.
 In the comments, she said “What’s 15 minutes out of your life when you consider the great benefits to your spouse, your relationship and your well being?”
 She did say it’s not just a problem with women, but I all her examples were women, so….

 Now the problem with the friend-zone is one I have been railing about for a while.
 The “friend-zone’ is essentially the idea that women are sex-dispensers into which so-called “nice guys” put niceness coins and therefore rightly expect sex to pop out.
 And if a woman is not romantically interested in a guy, even if he is (always by his own assessment, I notice) a ‘nice guy,’ he has been unjustly consigned to the ‘friend-zone,’ a pitiless realm where good men are denied sex by the women they desire.
 It’s misogynist claptrap of the highest order, but it simply won’t go away.